Claim now 0800 923 2080

 If you have suffered consequences resulting from either of the above situations, you should contact us to discuss this further.

-Not necessarily, as nerve damage is a recognised risk of having implants fitted.
+Nerve damage is a recognised risk of having implants fitted.
 This means that it will not constitute dental negligence if your dentist has fully informed you of this risk, i.e. obtained your “informed consent”.
+But were you informed?

 Informed consent is a principle by which a dentist must describe all available treatment options (including the cost of each treatment option), and explain the risks and benefits associated with each of them.